d5b94396feba3/bigmart-sales-prediction-with-ibm-cloud-autoai/README.md

 # bigmart-sales-prediction-with-ibm-cloud-autoai

-## This tutorial demonstrate how to create and deploy machine learning model with Watson Studio AutoAI.
+## This tutorial demonstrate how to create and deploy machine learning model with IBM’s AutoAI.
 Read medium blog post of this tutorial [BLOG HERE!](https://medium.com/@sha-rah646/how-to-create-and-deploy-machine-learning-model-with-watson-studio-autoai-ca1c772124c6)

 <h4>Overview:</h4>
 <p>In this tutorial, you will explore the following topics. </p>